Trusted execution environment: Details

 When an application is attested, its untrusted components loads its trusted component into memory; the trusted application is protected from modification by untrusted components with hardware.
 A nonce is requested by the untrusted party from the verifier's server and is used as part of a cryptographic authentication protocol, proving integrity of the trusted application.
 The proof is passed to the verifier, which verifies it.
 A valid proof cannot be computed in simulated hardware (i.e. QEMU) because in order to construct it, access to the keys baked into hardware is required; only trusted firmware has access to these keys and/or the keys derived from them or obtained using them.
 Because only the platform owner is meant to have access to the data recorded in the foundry, the verifying party must interact with the service set up by the vendor.
 If the scheme is implemented improperly, the chip vendor can track which applications are used on which chip and selectively deny service by returning a message indicating that authentication has not passed.

 To simulate hardware in a way that enables it to pass remote authentication, an attacker would have to extract keys from the hardware, which is costly because of the equipment and technical skill required to execute it.
 For example, using focused ion beams, scanning electron microscopes, microprobing, and chip decapsulation is difficult, or even impossible, if the hardware is designed in such a way that reverse-engineering destroys the keys.
 In most cases, the keys are unique for each piece of hardware, so that a key extracted from one chip cannot be used by others (for example physically unclonable functions).

 Though deprivation of ownership is not an inherent property of TEEs (it is possible to design the system in a way that allows only the user who has obtained ownership of the device first to control the system by burning a hash of their own key into e-fuses), in practice all such systems in consumer electronics are intentionally designed so as to allow chip manufacturers to control access to attestation and its algorithms.
 It allows manufacturers to grant access to TEEs only to software developers who have a (usually commercial) business agreement with the manufacturer, monetizing the user base of the hardware, to enable such use cases as tivoization and DRM and to allow certain hardware features to be used only with vendor-supplied software, forcing users to use it despite its antifeatures, like ads, tracking and use case restriction for market segmentation.

 Uses

-There are a number of use cases for the TEE.
-Though not all possible use cases exploit the deprivation of ownership, TEE is usually used exactly for this.